Wearable ultrasound device for targeted mapping and modulation of brain tissue

 The Technology: Focused, wearable ultrasound system for temporarily disrupting the BBB

 This device is a wearable ultrasound assembly designed for modulating and mapping brain tissue.
-This wearable ultrasound device includes a housing and ultrasound transducer that can be secured to the patient’s head and aligned to target specific regions of brain tissue.
+This wearable ultrasound device includes a flexible circuit with housing and ultrasound transducers and a CMOS chip that can be secured to the patient’s head and aligned to target specific regions of brain tissue with processors to spatially map the cavitation signal magnitude.
+In addition, EEG sensors are attached to the assembly to detect a neuronal signal.
 As a result, focused ultrasound can be provided at an acoustic pressure to modulate the target region.
 Microbubbles can then be introduced prior to or during treatment to induce mechanical stress into the brain tissue and temporarily open the blood-brain barrier.
-This device, therefore, offers a simplified and effective approach for using focused ultrasound for numerous neurological conditions such as Central Nervous System (CNS) diseases, including Alzheimer's Disease, and neurodegenerative diseases, such as Parkinson's Disease and Huntington's Disease.
+This device, therefore, offers a simplified and effective approach for using focused ultrasound for numerous neurological conditions such as Central Nervous System (CNS) diseases, including Alzheimer’s Disease, neurodegenerative diseases, such as Parkinson’s Disease and Huntington’s Disease, and psychiatric disorder (e.g., schizophrenia and depression).

 This technology has been validated in mouse models.